-When She Smiles: Shego is far from unattractive under any circumstances, but almost selectively prone to frowning, smirking and psychotic rage.
-Once in a while though, in a state of confusion, guilt or ...mind control, she'll break out a nervous, unguarded smile.
-The expression is utterly disarming and adorable on so many levels, specifically because you know how much of a bitch she really is.
+When She Smiles: She is far from unattractive, but very prone to frowning, smirking and psychotic rage.
+Once in a while though, when she's confused or nervous, she'll break out a sheepish, unguarded smile.
+The expression is utterly disarming.

 Worthy Opponent: While she won't admit it out loud, she grudgingly regards Kim as this.